kennethbruskiewicz/notan/README.md

 ## Why "Notan"?

 In visual art, "Nōtan" (濃淡) [is the practice of composing with light and dark shapes](https://en.wikipedia.org/wiki/Notan) to bring different parts of a composition into relief.
-Notan lays the foundation of compositions – without Notan, their structure becomes muddled.
+Notan lays the foundation of compositions – without Notan, their structure is muddled.
 Working with Notan alone produces minimalist compositions.